Storm Chaser Food!

 We specialize in providing a local culinary experience that meets a variety of price-points.
 We operate under the belief that well known restaurants and chefs are easy to find and experience, while a true local experience is what is difficult and sought after.
 As guides to these areas with years of experience, we've talked to locals and found some great gems that we've gotten great feedback on.
 If you're looking for a high-end "resorty" culinary experience (such as Michilen-Star restaurants or food by famous chefs) this trip probably isn't for you.

 Note that participation in dinner isn't mandatory and isn't included in the price of your trip.
-If you want to have dinner on your own--no problem, just let your guide know which meals you are or aren't interested in at the beginning of your trip!
+By default, we assume that everyone is attending each of our dinner reservations.
+If you don’t want to join us for certain meals, be sure to let your guide know at least one day in advance so that the restaurant doesn’t prepare a meal for an absent customer.
 Also note that sometimes we have to deviate from our planned meals due to restaurant days off, unforeseen events etc. so bear in mind that flexibility might be required. |

 At JST we believe that skiing Japan and cultural experiences aren't mutually exclusive--that's why we try as much as possible to give you authentic food options.
 Unfortunately however, in Japan it's pretty much impossible to have an authentic culinary experience with dietary restrictions such as gluten intolerance and veganism, even pescetarians and vegetarians have a famously difficult time.